Minimal Degrees, Volume Growth, and Curvature Decay on Complete K\"ahler Manifolds: Further discussion

+2. In \cite{Der16} the author showed that a positively curved smooth metric cone can be desingularized by an expanding gradient Ricci soliton with positive curvature operator.
+Motivated by this, we would expect that the following analogue holds. \begin{conjecture} For any smooth K\"ahler cone metric $(\mathbb{C}^n,\omega=\frac{\sqrt{-1}}{2}\partial\bar{\partial}r^2)$ with nonnegative bisectional curvature, there exists an expanding gradient K\"ahler-Ricci soliton with nonnegative bisectional curvature coming out of this cone. \end{conjecture}

-Now we know that given a complete noncompact K\"ahler manifold with nonnegative bisectional curvature and maximal volume growth, any tangent cone of it is a (not necessarily smooth) K\"ahler cone metric on $\mathbb{C}^n$ with nonnegative bisectional curvature.
-Conversely, one may ask that for which K\"ahler cone metric on $\mathbb{C}^n$ is it possible to find such a manifold with such cone can be realized as a tangent cone of this manifold?
-For simplicity we consider smooth K\"ahler cones.
-By Theorem \ref{infinitystrucutre} (2), it's equivalent to ask, \begin{problem} For any smooth K\"ahler cone metric $(\mathbb{C}^n,\omega=\frac{\sqrt{-1}}{2}\partial\bar{\partial}r^2)$ with nonnegative bisectional curvature, can we find a gradient expanding K\"ahler-Ricci soliton with nonnegative bisectional curvature coming out of the cone? \end{problem} The problem can be seen as a K\"ahler analogue of a result of Deruelle \cite{Der16}, which smooths Riemannian cone with positive curvature operator out by expanding Ricci solitons.
-When the K\"ahler cone is regular, and has positive curvature operators on (1,1)-forms, above problem has been solved by Conlon-Deruelle in \cite{CD20} by solving a smooth family of Monge-Amp\'ere equations using continuity method.
+By Theorem \ref{infinitystrucutre} (2), it is equivalent to ask that whether such cone can be realized as a tangent cone of a K\"ahler manifold with nonnegative bisectional curvature.
+When the K\"ahler cone is regular, and has positive curvature operators on (1,1)-forms, the conjecture has been solved by Conlon-Deruelle in \cite{CD20} by solving a smooth family of complex Monge-Amp\'ere equations using continuity method.
 For more related work, we refer to \cite{CDS24}.